-I was flipping through the new iheartlogos book (thanks a lot, Brian) and came across this logo for Snooty Peacock by Ryan Russell.
+I was flipping through the new iheartlogos book and came across this logo for Snooty Peacock by Ryan Russell.

 Smart use of negative space.

 #books #designs #negative space

 Hats off to Ryan Russel, that really is clever use of negative space.
 Thanks for sharing David, it had been a while since I had good kick out of a logo.

 Always a fan of negative space in logo design, this one’s gonna stick around in my mind for sure.

 Absolutely brilliant work.
 I’m in love with this logo!